Simple Concurrent Labeling Algorithms for Connected Components: Related Work

+Whereas \emph{parent-root-connect} updates the parent of each root $x$ to be the \emph{minimum} $y$ such that there is an edge $\{v, w\}$ with $x = v.o$ and $y = w.o < v.o$ if there is such an edge, \emph{arb-parent-root-connect} replaces the parent of each such root by an \emph{arbitrary} such $y$.
+Arbitrary resolution of write conflicts suffices to implement the latter method, but not the former.

+Shiloach and Vishkin define a root to be \emph{stagnant} if its tree is not changed by the first two steps of the main loop (the first shortcut and the \emph{arb-parent-root-connect}).
+Their algorithm has additional steps to keep track of stagnant roots.
+Method \emph{stagnant-parent-root-connect} updates the parent of each stagnant root $x$ to be an arbitrary $y$ such that there is an edge $\{v, w\}$ with $x = v.o$ and $y = w.o \neq v.o$ if there is such an edge.
+The definition of ``stagnant'' implies that no two stagnant trees are connected by an edge.

+Algorithm SV does not do minimum labeling, since \emph{stagnant-parent-root-connect} can make a larger vertex the parent of a smaller one.
+Nevertheless, the algorithm creates no cycles, although the proof of this is not entirely straightforward.
+The efficiency analysis is also not straightforward.

+Algorithm \textsf{R} is algorithm SV with the third and fourth steps of the main loop deleted and the second step modified to resolve concurrent writes by minimum value instead of arbitrarily.
+Shiloach and Vishkin state that one shortcut can be deleted from their algorithm without affecting its asymptotic efficiency.
+They included the third step for two reasons: (\romannumeral1) their analysis examines one round at a time, requiring that every tree change in every round, and (\romannumeral2) if the third step is deleted, the algorithm can take $\Omega(n)$ steps on a graph that is a tree with edges $\{i, n\}$ for $i \in [n-1]$.
+This example strongly suggests that to obtain a simpler algorithm one needs to use a more powerful model of computation, as we have done by using minimization to resolve write conflicts.

-Awerbuch and Shiloach presented a simpler $O(\lg n)$-time algorithm and gave a simpler efficiency analysis \cite{DBLP:journals/tc/AwerbuchS87}.
-Our analysis of algorithm \textsf{RA} in \S{\ref{analysis_section}} uses a variant of their potential function.
-Their algorithm does only one \textsc{shortcut} per round and in updates only changes the parents of roots of flat trees, using the following method:
+Awerbuch and Shiloach presented a slightly simpler $O(\lg n)$-step algorithm and gave a simpler efficiency analysis \cite{DBLP:journals/tc/AwerbuchS87}.
+Our analysis of algorithms \textsf{R} and \textsf{RA} in \S{\ref{subsection_lsb}} uses a variant of their potential function.
+Their algorithm is algorithm SV with the first shortcut deleted and the two connect steps modified to update only parents of roots of flat trees.
+The computation needed to keep track of flat tree roots is simpler than that needed in algorithm SV to keep track of stagnant roots.